 Right, now for the money-saving part.
 No matter what you do, Tokyo Skytree is, at the end of the day, one of the city’s pricier tourist destinations.
 That said, there are ways to slash the costs.

-tl;dr: This ticket package is a good budget option.
+tl;dr: This discount Skytree ticket is a good hack.

 Walking around the bottom bit of Skytree and window shopping in Skytown, or Solamachi (the surrounding shopping and entertainment area), is free.
 A lot of people go no further than this, happy to crane their necks skywards and snap pictures from the tower’s base.
 If you want to see the view from the top, you have different ticket options.

-A basic adult ticket that you buy on the day costs ¥2,060 and gives you access to the first of two observation areas, the Tembo Deck.
+A basic adult ticket for Tokyo Skytree that you buy on the day costs ¥2,100 on weekdays and ¥2,300 on holidays, and gives you access to the first of two observation areas, the Tembo Deck.
 At 350m, this gives you an awesome view over the city—and all the way to Mount Fuji on clear days.
-For an extra ¥1,030, you can ascend another 100 meters to the Tembo Galleria.
+For an extra ¥1,000 (¥1,100 on holidays), you can ascend another 100 meters to the Tembo Galleria.
 Here’s the first way to save money—make do with the 350m deck.
 The views from the higher one aren’t much different.

-The trouble with buying a ticket on the same day is a) you might have to queue for a very long time, and b) you might not get a ticket— a maximum of 10,000 are sold each day.
+The trouble with buying a Skytree ticket on the same day is a) you might have to queue for a very long time, and b) you might not get a ticket—a maximum of 10,000 are sold each day.
 Tourists are eligible for a Fast Ticket, which, for ¥3,000 for the basic deal or ¥4,000 for Galleria access, is more expensive but substantially cuts down the waiting time.
 Our advice?
-Unless you’re pressed for time, don’t bother with these.
-Opt instead for a regular same-day ticket; get there early (Skytree is open from 8am to 9pm) and try your luck.
+Unless you’re pressed for time, don’t bother with these on the day.
+Opt instead for a regular ticket; get it online to save time.

-You’re probably wondering why we don’t just recommend that you reserve a ticket in advance.
-Like hello, internets and all!
 You can reserve tickets on the official Skytree website, but you’ll need to be fluent in Japanese to do so.
 You also might be charged an extra fee for time-specific reservations.
-A combo ticket package from an official re-seller often works out to be much easier, as well as a lot more reasonable.
-This ticket package gives you admission to the Tembo Deck, a shopping coupon for the Solamachi shopping mall next door, and a train pass for ¥3,900, which works out to be a pretty good deal.
+Getting a ticket from an official re-seller often works out to be much easier, as well as a lot more reasonable.
+Case in point: You can buy a Fast Ticket for as low as ¥2,002 from Klook, saving you over ¥1,000, if you want one of those after all.

 There are restaurants on the observation levels of Tokyo Skytree, but our yen-preserving tip is to skip ’em, taking in nothing but the view.
 It usually works out cheaper to eat at one of the places in Solamachi, like frugal family favorite Denny’s.
 If that’s not your jam, the food court is a better bet than the fancy joints.
 Serious cheapos, however, take their own snacks like sandwiches and rice balls, pre-packed or bought from a supermarket or convenience store.